Home Drugs and Supplements Does Magnesium Make You Poop?

 Magnesium hydroxide is the most commonly used substance for constipation.
 Magnesium sulfate is another form of magnesium that is also effective for constipation.

-Nature's Bounty 500mg Magnesium for Bone & Muscle Health, Twin Pack of 400 Tablets
+Nature's Bounty Magnesium 500mg Tablets, Supports Bone & Muscle Health, Twin Pack, 400 Tablets

 • SUPPORTS BONE HEALTH: Magnesium supports bone health and maintains bone mineralization; (1) One Nature’s Bounty Magnesium tablet provides 119% of the daily recommended Magnesium you need to promote a strong skeletal system (1)